Kay Khosrow: Cup of Kay Khosrow

 The Cup of Jamshid or, in reality, the Cup of Kay Khosrow (Cup of Djemscheed or Jaam-e Jam, or cup of Kay Khosrow in Persian: جام جم) is a cup of divination which, in Persian mythology, was long possessed by the rulers of ancient Persia.
 The cup has also been called Jam-e Jahan nama, Jam-e Jahan Ara, Jam-e Giti nama, and Jam-e Kay Khosrow.
 The latter refers to Kaei Husravah in the Avesta, and Sushravas in the Vedas.

 This Cup was used just once and by Kay Khosrow in his reign to find where Bizhan was, who had gone to the Turan border for hunting.
 Bizhan had become romantically involved with Manizheh, the daughter of Turanian king Afrasiab, after a brief encounter with her in the border of Iran and Turan.
 Manizheh clandestinely brought him to the palace of her father, and when Afrasiab found out he threw Bizhan into a pit and expelled Manizheh from the castle.
 Everyone in Iran thought that Bizhan was dead except for Kay Khosrow who saw him alive in the Cup.
 Kay Khosrow then sent Rostam to rescue Bizhan.

 The cup ("Jām") was said to be filled with an elixir of immortality and was used in scrying.
 As mentioned by Ali-Akbar Dehkhoda, it was believed that one could observe all the seven heavens of the universe by looking into it (از هفت فلک در او مشاهده و معاینه کردی).
 It was believed to have been discovered in Persepolis in ancient times.
 The whole world was said to be reflected in it, and divinations within the Cup were said to reveal deep truths.
 Sometimes, especially in popular depictions such as The Heroic Legend of Arslan, the cup is visualized as a crystal ball.
 Helen Zimmern's English translation of the Shahnameh uses the term "crystal globe".

+Analysis

+Historian Dariush Zolfaghari has argued that the Shahnameh presents warfare not merely as a struggle over territory, but also as a struggle over the survival of Iranian cultural identity and heritage.
+He emphasizes Kay Khosrow as being a key character who is depicted as a military champion and as a protector of Iranian cultural continuity.
+His character is partially responsible for symbolically safeguarding Persian identity, customs, and political legitimacy.
+The epic is seen as both a literary work and a cultural model for preserving national heritage during and after a war, with Kay Khosrow playing a key part in this analysis.